dhilipansankar/privara-hids/README.md

 A Host Based Intrusion Detection System which essentially acts as an anti virus for an Operating System.
 Currently supports only Linux Distros.

+- Base Program with Web UI is available with Minimal Threat Monitoring features
 - Main program source will be made available on a later date as Advanced Heuristics based detection is in Alpha Testing
-- WEB UI will still be available for download
 - Future Release will include Quantum Safe Protocols